Two New Age foods which contain high concentrations of whole food nutrients are

 spirulina products are safe to consume and that there will be no toxic

-effects from consuming Spirulina.
+effects from consumtion.
 Thank you.

-A. We cannot claim that any supplement is safe for long
+We cannot claim that any supplement is safe for long

 term use.
 There just isn't enough known about long term use of spirulina